Paper Overview

 The eSEN Architecture: The paper introduces the equivariant Smooth Energy Network (eSEN), designed with specific choices to ensure a smooth and well-behaved Potential Energy Surface (PES):

-- Strictly Conservative Forces: Forces are computed exclusively as the negative gradient of energy ($F = -\nabla E$), avoiding faster but non-conservative direct-force prediction heads.
+- Strictly Conservative Forces: Forces are computed exclusively as the negative gradient of energy ($F = -\nabla E$), using conservative force prediction instead of faster direct-force prediction heads.

 Efficient Training Strategy: A two-stage training regimen with fast pre-training using a non-conservative direct-force model, followed by fine-tuning to enforce energy conservation.
 This captures the efficiency of direct-force training while ensuring physical robustness.